-When we look back on legal marijuana, 10…20…50 years down the line, it may be as a medicine, an age-restricted legal intoxicant, and the impetus of a state vs. federal government battle unseen before in the modern era.
-While speculation may be able to conjure more anxiety than anything else, the battle for legal marijuana — with Jeff Sessions as Attorney General — is poised to test the extent of State rights in our fine & friendly North American land parcel.
+When we look back on legal marijuana, 10…20…50 years down the line, it may be accepted in the medical community, an age-restricted legal intoxicant, and the impetus of a state vs. federal government battle unseen before in the modern era.
+While speculation may be able to conjure more stress than anything else, the battle for legal marijuana — with Jeff Sessions as Attorney General — is poised to test the extent of State rights in our fine & friendly North American land parcel.

 Who is Jeff Sessions?